Reverse Mortgage Education

 Center

-When homeowners take out a reverse mortgage, they retain the title to their home.
-This means they remain the owners as long as they comply with the terms of their loan.
+Homeowners with a reverse mortgage loan retain the title to their home.
+This means they remain the owners so long as they comply with the loan terms.
 These terms include paying property taxes, insurance, and maintenance to avoid defaulting on the loan.
+Similar to a forward mortgage, the lender will place a mortgage lien on the home as security for the loan.
+Learn More

 *The borrower must meet all loan obligations, including living in the property as the principal residence, maintaining the home, and paying property charges, including property taxes, fees, hazard insurance.
 If the homeowner does not meet these loan obligations, then the loan will need to be repaid.